A teenage Philip Rodebush came home from the 1989 Nazarene General Assembly in Indianapolis saying: "I've found the girl I'm going to marry."

 Surgeons amputated 16-year-old Amy Porter's arm just below her elbow.
 By removing Amy's hand and part of an arm, the doctors knew they were disabling her.
 Still, they hoped to leave her cancer-free and give her a healthy and long life.

-In the midst of that, Amy adopted something she had read as her life's motto: "God has every right -- and my permission -- to rearrange my life at any time, in any way, in order to fulfill His plan for its influence, to His glory."
+In the midst of that, Amy adopted something Neil Collin had written as her life's motto: "God has every right -- and my permission -- to rearrange my life at any time, in any way, in order to fulfill His plan for its influence, to His glory."
 As her story and choice of motto spread, people were profoundly moved.

-Amy enrolled in SNU.
+Amy enrolled in Southern Nazarene University.
 Her bright smile and ready Christian witness affected lots of students.
 And, of course, there was always Philip hovering around!
 Then, in May of her first year at SNU, Amy began having chest pains.
 Medical test results came back with disheartening news.
 Cancer had reappeared in Amy's lungs.
 She headed back into treatment.

 When Amy headed to Baltimore to undergo experimental medical treatment, Philip wondered what he should do about his commitment to Bulgaria.
 Should he go ahead as planned.
 If Amy's condition worsened, would he have to come back early to the U.S.?
 He thought about withdrawing from the team.